-What does the Cal-Maine Settlement provide?
+What do the Settlements provide?

 What does the Sparboe Settlement provide?

-Participate in the Settlements: No action was required to remain part of the Cal-Maine Settlement or the amended Sparboe Settlement.
-If the Court grants final approval to the Cal-Maine Settlement and the Sparboe Amendment, the Cal-Maine Settlement and Amended Sparboe Settlement will be binding upon you and all other Class Members.
-By remaining part of the Cal-Maine Settlement, you will give up any potential claims that you may have against Cal-Maine relating to the claims alleged in this lawsuit.
-You may be eligible to receive a payment from the Cal-Maine Settlement if you submitted a completed Claim Form (postmarked no later than August 1, 2014).
+Participate in the Settlements: No action is required to remain part of the recent Settlements or the amended Sparboe Settlement.
+If the Court grants final approval to the Settlements and the Second Sparboe Amendment, they will be binding upon you and all other Class Members.
+By remaining part of the Settlements, you will give up any potential claims that you may have against Midwest, NFC, UEP/USEM and Sparboe relating to the claims alleged in this lawsuit.
+You may be eligible to receive a settlement payment at a future date.